jmg/pyfb/README.md

 for photo in photos:
     print photo.picture

-#Just call the method next to get the next page of photos!
+#Just call the "next" method to get the next page of photos!
 more_photos = photos.next()

 print "\nMore photos:\n"